Free Money For Disabled Persons: Grants and Assistance Programs in 2025

 If you have a limited income, grants are available that you can use for expenses like food, utilities, medical bills, and housing:

 • SNAP Food Benefits – Provides monthly funds on an EBT card to buy groceries.
-Apply through your local social services office.
+Apply through your local social services office. n addition to government benefits, some churches that help with food offer free meals and pantry items to disabled individuals and low-income families.

 • LIHEAP Energy Assistance – Helps pay heating and cooling bills.
 Priority is given to households with a disabled member.